 People who live a busy lifestyle need good coffee and a place to unwind after a long day.
 Starbucks provides all of these benefits in one place.

 Starbucks targets both male and female customers.
 A large number of them are between the ages of 25 and 45.
-The target audience is mainly urban, health-conscious, class-conscious customers.
+Target audience of Starbucks is mainly urban, health-conscious, and class-conscious customers.

 The company knows exactly who its target audience is at any given moment and has gone to great lengths to serve them.